rhjddjdbc/vaultx/README.md

 ## Usage

-You can perform the following actions using an interactive menu powered by `fzf`:
+Launch the script and select an action from the interactive fzf menu:

-- **Save new entry**: Add a password with optional username and note.
+- Save new entry: create an encrypted entry with password, username, and optional note
-- **Decrypt entry**: View an existing password entry.
-- **Delete entry**: Permanently remove a saved entry.
-- **Backup vault**: Create a ZIP archive of your vault.
+- Decrypt entry: view stored credentials securely
+- Delete entry: permanently remove an entry
+- Backup vault: archive the entire vault folder as a ZIP file
-- **Audit mode**: View a summary of all saved entries with timestamps.
+- Audit vault: display saved entries with timestamps and note previews
-- **Cancel**: Exit the script safely.
+- Exit: close the script

 ---

 ## Security Notes

-- Master password is never stored in plaintext—only a hash is saved for validation.
+- Master password is hashed and verified with htpasswd -B; only the hash is stored
-- Password data is encrypted using OpenSSL with salt, strong key derivation (`pbkdf2`), and AES-256.
+- Password data is encrypted using OpenSSL (aes-256-cbc) with salt and key stretching
-- Sensitive data like passwords and the master password are unset from memory after use.
+- Sensitive variables are wiped from memory using secure_unset()
+- Integrity is validated using per-entry HMACs (SHA-256 with OpenSSL)
+- Timeouts and lockout mechanism protect against brute-force attacks

 ---

-## might come later
+## Roadmap

+Future enhancements may include:

-- Clipboard integration and automatic password generation are not included.
+- Clipboard copy integration
-- This tool is designed for local use only and does not sync with cloud services.
+- Secure password generator
+- Sync and export of vaults via Git, GitHub, or GitLab

 ---

 ## License

-This project is licensed under the [GNU General Public License v3.0.].
+Licensed under the GNU General Public License v3.0 (https://www.gnu.org/licenses/gpl-3.0.html)